RHIT-CSSE/csse304/Homework/Assignment_13/Readme.md

 ## Assignment 13

-**Deliverables** : Your code (submit to PLC server).
+**Deliverables** : Your code (submit to Gradescope).
 When you submit, include teammates’ usernames.
-A13 participation survey (on Moodle, due the day after the A13 late day date).

-This is a **team assignment** (possibly with a few solo or pair groups).
+This is a **team assignment** .
 My intention (for this and other interpreter assignments) is not that you will divide-and-conquer, but that you will instead get together to do the work (i.e., pair/trio programming) so that everyone is involved in the solutions of all parts, and everyone understands all of it.
 I expect everyone to understand all of the code that your team submits, and that you will do your part to make sure that all team members understand it.

-*For some of the interpreter assignments, including this one, there will be a brief survey on Moodle in which you will be asked to verify that this is the case.
 If you have taken this course before, you are not allowed to use code that you wrote with a different partner in a previous term.
-And of course you are not allowed to submit code that was written by someone who is not in your group.*
+And of course you are not allowed to submit code that was written by someone who is not in your group.

 ## Programming Problem (120 points)

 This assignment is not conceptually difficult, but there are many details to understand and to implement.
-The simple parser and interpreter presented in class can be obtained from [here](http://www.rose-hulman.edu/class/csse/csse304/202110/Homework/Assignment_13/all.ss)
+I've included the simple parser for class here to get you started.

 Your first job is to understand the given code, and then you will add features to the given parser and interpreter.
 You should substitute part or all of your own A11 parser for the simple parser that I provided.
 Some of the code that you need to add to your interpreter will be done in class or is in the EoPL book.
 Don't just blindly add it to your code; instead be sure that you understand everything as you are adding it.

 **The interpreted language**: The textbook describes an alternate, Pascal-like syntax for the interpreted language.
 The authors' rationale is that you are less likely to get confused between the interpreted language and the implementation language (Scheme) in which you implement the interpreter.
 However, I think you can handle interpreting Scheme-like syntax without much confusion, and the benefits of writing a Scheme-like interpreter outweigh the disadvantages.
 For one thing, you can be sure that your interpreter is getting the correct answer for most expressions, because you can simply input the same expressions directly into Petite Chez Scheme and see what Scheme returns.
 Thus, whenever an exercise in the book describes a different syntax, you should use standard Scheme syntax instead.

 **Summary**:  The major features that you are to add to the interpreted language in this assignment are:
 - additional primitive procedures (the ones that are needed in order to evaluate the A13 test cases)